NewGaea/kasuto_hylian/lexicon/hylian_lexicon_en_2023.md

 + **malö•e** (noun.)
 1. compassion, concern, empathy 2. the heart of a group 1, 2. ([[austin-springer|Austin Springer]])
 + **malsëkrone** 1. meal time 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **malsëte** _noun._ 1. meal, flour 2. \[culinary] meal 2. a selection of food served together, usually containing bread or staple grains 1. \[_cb._ [Austin](contributors/austin-springer.md)] 2. \[_cb._ [Oluademi Wolfwood](contributors/oluademi-wolfwood.md)]
++ **mamushe** _noun._ 1. bear, big beast 1. may refer to any large animal seen as dangerous to hunt, but most often refers to bears, and who will generally attack rather than flee
 + **manaistre** _noun._ 1. midnight 1. from _ma_ "big, large, greater" and _naistre_ "evening, night"
 + **marta** _adjective._ 1. of or related to war 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **martag** _verb._ 1. to war 2. to compete 1. from _Mars_ the Roman god of war, contributed by the community 1. \[_cb._ [Austin](contributors/austin-springer.md)]